aabdulakhadov/DataVizForAll/Final-project-part2.md

 - Were you able to interact with or interpret the data easily?
 What would make this experience better?

 **5. Target Audience Fit**
-- Do you feel like this story fits with what you would expect, given the target audience (government officials responsible for IT, everyday users of IT)?
+- Do you feel like this story fits with what you would expect, given the target audience (government officials responsible for IT, company owners)?
 - What additional information or context would you need to fully understand the story?

 **6. Suggestions for Improvement**